-Boab Health Services is a well-respected not-for-profit primary health care organisation servicing the Kimberley region.
+Boab Health Services is a value-based not-for-profit primary health care organisation servicing the Kimberley region.

 Our employees enjoy many benefits including a competitive salary, supportive team environment, experience living in the beautiful Kimberley, autonomy in the role, and opportunities to make meaningful change in people’s lives.

 Attractive Salary Packaging Options*